The world’s leading platform for integrated safety & security management.

 Critics, however, have argued that the framework itself might be too limiting.
 Instead, when building or enhancing crisis management capabilities, organisations should take intelligence gathering and constant monitoring as the default mode.
 In simpler terms, that means approaching crisis management as a lifecycle.

 This more cyclical mode of crisis management tends to be more strategy- than tactics-oriented.
-Here is an example of a crisis management lifecycle framework:

 Source: Gwyneth Veronica James Howell, Queensland University of Technology: Description of the Relationship between the Crisis Life Cycle and Mass Media.